chetnashah/cppwork/SpecialMemberFunctions.md

 The compiler always generates a move constructor and move assignment operator if:
 1. No user-defined move constructor or move assignment operator is provided.
-2. If no destructor and no copy operation is declared(i.e. If user defined destructor or copy operation is provided, then move operations are implicitly deleted).
+2. If **no destructor** and **no copy operation** is declared(i.e. If user defined destructor or copy operation is provided, then move operations are implicitly deleted).
 3. If all bases/data members can be copy or move constructed/assigned.

 ### Behavior of the compiler generated move constructor and move assignment operator

-1. Move constructor and move assignment operator are just memberwise move.
+1. Move constructor and move assignment operator are **just memberwise move**.

 ```cpp
 class Widget {